 - Stocking up the cupboards again (food, toiletries etc…)

 Ways To Be As Productive As Possible During That Day

-You don’t want to get to that day to waste time on anything such as rushing to the shops for specific things, or having to fill up with petrol to drive where you need to – so make sure that you prepare as much as possible for the day ahead of time.
+You don’t want to get to that day to waste time on anything such as rushing to the shops for specific things, or having to fill up with petrol to drive where you need to.
+As such, make sure that you prepare as much as possible for the day ahead of time.

 - Tell everyone in the house what you’re doing – ideally you should get them all involved so you can get more done